regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ##### 2 Cor 1:13
 >For we are <font color="orange">not writing to you anything other than what you read and understand</font> and I hope you will fully understand, and I hope <font color="orange">you will understand</font> until the end;

-- Do we add and remove from God's Word?
+- Do we add to and remove from God's Word?
 - Do we read and understand anything other than what is written?

-Let's use the question: Are we made of two or three parts to evaluate it?
+To evaluate this, let's use the question: As humans, are we made of two or three parts?

-Historically man creates frameworks to "help" in the process of understanding the Bible.
+Historically, man creates frameworks to "help" in the process of understanding the Bible.
 In this case, the framework is two or three parts.
-Looking at man's thinking and not God's, we narrow the possibilities to consider.
-Again in this case, is very confusing because they both make sense for some verses and both don't make sense in others.
+By looking at man's thinking and not God's, we narrow the possibilities to consider.
+Again, in this case, it is very confusing because they both make sense in some verses and both don't make sense in others.

 ### Dichotomy (two parts) or Trichotomy (three parts)?
 ![](./img/part-options.png)

 What do you believe?
 Is it important to you to understand?
 Why?

-*The answer is both and neither - so the answer may be something else
+*The answer is both and neither - so the answer may be something else.

 It is confusing because we are not going to the Word alone.
 The final result is that we can't find the answer.

 Is this question important?
 Or not that important?*

-Let's use God's Word alone and forget what man says (history and tradition) or what we think and see if we can find an answer.
+Let's use God's Word alone and forget what man says (history and tradition) and what we think and see if we can find an answer.

-#### Verses Evaluation
+#### Verse Evaluation
-Let's looks these verses to see what God says
+Let's look at these verses to see what God says:

 ##### Psalm 31:9
 >My eye is wasted away from grief, my <font color="orange">soul</font> and my <font color="orange">body</font> also.